• Skip to primary navigation

 YES!

-IT SHOULD DIFFERENT: Kid's menus in restaurant: What is the idea behind chicken fingers and cheese pizza?
+IT SHOULD BE DIFFERENT: Kid's menus in restaurant: What is the idea behind chicken fingers and cheese pizza?
 Don't get me wrong, I'm fine with comfort food but I think the choices should be a little broader.
 How are they going to have a culinary curiosity?

 I want them to be adventurous in their food choices in restaurants and take risks & be surprised by new flavours.